SaidNivek/Game_Glutton/README.md

 ## Project Description
 This site is called Game Gluttons.
 It is an app used to explore popular board games and store a collection of your own board games.
 Users will be able to login/sign-up and save games to their collection.
 If not signed up, they will be able to browse popular games and see descriptions of them.
 It's main goal is to recreate some of the functionality of boardgamegeeks.com.
+I will be using Django/PostgreSQL to create this app, utilizing its login/signup functionality for user authentication.

 ## MVP User Stories
 ### As a user I want to: